How You Can Qualify for a Loan – Best Way to Get Lowest Rates

 6. Take Advantage of the Current Market

-Prices are low, and many sellers are desperate to sell.
+Prices are still low.
+Look for sellers who are desperate to sell.
 You might come across a few that are willing to finance part or all of the purchase for you.
 This could be a huge savings in cost, time and interest rate.
 Don’t ignore this opportunity to ask for seller financing.

 7. Partner Up